cryptid-org/cryptid-native/README.md

 ## Example

-There will be a working example added, when the second version is finished.
-If you want to try out the library, check out the first version [CryptID V1](https://github.com/cryptid-org/cryptid-native/tree/release/v1)
+The example codes for every feature of the library is located in the `examples` directory.

 ## License